Eyevinn/hls-monitor/README.md

 }
 ```

-To get the latest error do a `GET` to `hls-monitor-endpoint/create`. to stop monitoring a specific stream do a `PUT` to
+To get the latest error do a `GET` to `hls-monitor-endpoint/status`.

+To stop monitoring a specific stream do a `PUT` to
 `hls-monitor-endpoint/delete` with the followin payload:

 ```json